Sensory Awareness Training for Yoga Attunement

 - The Practicum is an opportunity for students to work with individual clients, practice offering SATYA movements for therapeutic applications, and assess the effectiveness of the treatments.

 - Students earn 15 Practicum hours in a combination of self practice review, work with clients/students, audio record of a guided SATYA session, and review of the therapeutic benefit of the SATYA movements.

 - Details on the hours to be earned, the submission format, and hours will be discussed in the SATYA 3 training.

-- The submitted Practicum will be reviewed and returned to the provider for alternatives and consideration.
-Students then receive a certificate and are certified to teach SATYA.
+- Upon review of the submitted Practicum students receive a certificate and are certified to teach SATYA.